datastax/astrapy/README.md

 - **idiomatic**: all 1.0+ classes and APIs, except...
 - **vectorize**: ... everything making use of `$vectorize` (within the idiomatic classes)
-- _(core: pre-1.0 classes).
-Frozen as of v1.5, deprecated for removal in v2.0_

 Actually, for convenience, _sub-blocks_ of tests are considered: